EdmundsAPI/edmundsapi.github.com/api-documentation/v1/overview/index.md

 api_version: Version 1.0
 ---

-###APIS AND ACCESS LEVELS

-We offer four distinct open APIs with varying degree of accessibility.
-The API is FREE and the following access tiers exist:
+{% comment %} <!-- Top table "AVAILABLE API’S" --> {% endcomment %}
+{% include themes/twitter/api_overview/table_available_api.html %}

+###API AVAILABILITY

+We offer FREE access to four distinct APIs: Vehicle, Editorial, Dealer and Inventory.
+Although access to these APIs is free, their availability varies based on the **access tier** you're in.
+We currently offer three access tiers:

-* **PUBLIC**: Any developer can get access to the resource.
+* **PUBLIC**: Any registered developer the uses our API in accordance with our Terms and Condition.
 * **PARTNERS**: Edmunds API Partners who are given access to the API.
 If you'd like to become an Edmunds API Partner, please [email us](mailto:api@edmunds.com)
 * **EDMUNDS**: Edmunds properties, including website and mobile applications.

-{% comment %} <!-- Top table "AVAILABLE API’S" --> {% endcomment %}
-{% include themes/twitter/api_overview/table_available_api.html %}
+By default, all developers are automatically placed in the PUBLIC tier upon registration.
+If you're in the PUBLIC tier and want to become an Edmunds API Partner, please [let us know](mailto:api@edmunds.com).

+An API Partner is one of the following:

+* An Edmunds client with an existing contract/agreement/relationship with Edmunds.com, Inc.
+* A Certified Developer.

 ###GETTING STARTED

-Before you you will be able go use the Edmunds API, you will need to read and agree to our Terms of Use.
+Before you will be able go use the Edmunds API, you will need to **read** and **agree** to our Terms of Service.

 <div class="blogGray">
 Ready to rock and roll?